amolsharma99/GossipGirl/Story.md

 2. A worker/consumer will be consuming in realtime from the above queue and process the received messages as described in the step below.

-3. Message received above will be validated if it of interest for any client, if yes then will be sent as per mechanism specified by the client.
+3. Message received above will be validated if it of interest for any client, Collection Level or field level both validations can be done with the data we have. if yes then will be sent as per mechanism specified by the client.

-4...
+4. Writing API for subscription from client.
+Storing client preferences in DB.
+Sending processed message to clients (TODO, integrating spray.io with the app)